 Taxi in China

 Sometimes the taxi driver gives you the total fare before the drive.
-Still, in each taxi, there is a taximeter that should always be on.
+Still, in each taxi, there is a taximeter that should always be on during the ride.

 To catch a cab, often, all you need to do is to raise your hand.
 However, the language barrier can prove to be problematic; it is rare for the driver to speak English.
 We recommend preparing the address beforehand, written down in Chinese characters.

 There is a well-developed connection grid between bigger cities.
 Air China is one of the most popular airlines.
 The prices of flights between cities vary, but usually, it is 260 to 1000 USD.